AliyunContainerService/pouch/docs/commandline/pouch_unpause.md

-## pouch stop
+## pouch unpause

-Stop a running container
+Unpause a paused container

 ### Synopsis

-Stop a running container in Pouchd.
-This is useful when you wish to stop a container.And Pouchd will stop this running container and release the resource.
-The container that you stopped will be closed.
+Unpause a paused container in Pouchd. when unpausing, the paused container will resumes the process execution within the container.The container you unpaused will be running again if no error occurs.

 ```
-pouch stop [container] [flags]
+pouch unpause [container] [flags]
 ```

 ### Examples